 Ancient history and religion

 Azerbaijan is based in the Caucasus region of Eurasia.
 The Caspian Sea lies to the east and Russia’s Daghestan region to the north.
 Georgia lies to the northwest, Armenia and Turkey to the southwest, and Iran to the south.
-The earliest groups of people to occupy this territory in the first millennium BCE were the Mannaeans, the Medes and the Caucasian Albanians.
+The earliest groups of people to occupy this territory in the first millennium BCE were the ancient civilizations; the Mannaeans, the Medes and the Caucasian Albanians.
 During Median and Persian rule the Caucasian Albanians adopted Zoroastrianism (fire worship) and indeed the origin of the word Azerbaijan is often traced back to, the Persian word ‘Azer’ meaning fire.

 There was growth in Christianity from the Albanian influence before the arrival of Muslim Arabs and more importantly Muslim Turks.
 The Turkic tribes arrived as small groups whose conquests led to the ‘Turkification’ of the population.
 The largely native Caucasian and Iranian tribes adopted the Turkic language and converted to Islam over a period of hundreds of years.
 Azerbaijan officially adopted Islam between the seventh and eighth century.
 The language of Azerbaijan today is Azerbaijani which is loosely related to the Turkish spoken in Turkey.